georginafp/TFM/README.md

 ## Preamble

-*1.* A first file is included, containing the commands needed for preparing the base data.
+*1.* A file whose contains the commands needed for preparing the base data is included

-*2.* A second script is uploaded for preparing the phenotypic data.
+*2.* A script is uploaded for preparing the phenotypic data in three main groups of traits.

+*3.* A file including the code for computing the polygenic risk scores *with* validation arguments and with the base data in chromosome:position (chr:pos) nomenclature

-*3.* and *4.* Then, two more files are included whose hold the code for computing the polygenic risk scores with, and without vallidation arguments.
+*4.* Script containing the code for computing the polygenic risk scores *without* validation arguments and with the base data in rs (SNP name) nomenclature

 *5.* A script is uploaded for presenting the scaling and the plotting procedure applied